 There are a lot of apps that can be used to manage screen time.
 There is one we use wherein after an hour phone automatically gets locked and can only be unlocked with parental access through our phones.

 When I work, many a time I forget to keep a track of time but this app has helped me a lot to manage the screen time for my little one.
-Just a bit of a google search can give you many options for different apps, just make sure to check the reviews on and rating.
+Just a bit of a google search can give you many options for different apps, just make sure to check the reviews and rating.

 Plan The Activities In Advance

 Even though it is a bit time consuming but I assure you this works and I have tried it.
 My little one loves coloring and DIY.
 Use Pinterest and you will find dozens of activities that will keep your kids busy.
 There are free printable available on the net that you can easily download and plan the activities a day in advance.